Untangle the Web Design Process with the Ultimate Free Wireframing Tool

 How to Use It

-To start, open up Pencil, give your new page a title and choose the page size and background color.
+To start, open up the Pencil wireframe software, give your new page a title and choose the page size and background color.

 Once you’ve selected these, you’ll see your background and a sidebar.
 The sidebar will be everything you’re going to need from here on out.
 The process now is nothing more than drag-and-drop!
 My favorite “collection” is the Sketchy GUI.
 Sketchy GUI has an authentic wireframe aesthetic, and it’s easy on the eyes.